The most likely cause of it cranks and cranks but won't start up

 Test # 2 - You'll need a helper for this one.
 Set the volt/ohm meter to read 0 - 5 AC volts or the closest AC Volts scale your meter has to this range.
 Measure across the CPS leads for voltage generated as your helper cranks the engine.
 (The engine can't fire up without the CPS connected but watch for moving parts just the same!)
 The meter should show .5 - .8 VAC when cranking.
 (That's between 1/2 and 1 volt AC.)
 If it's below .5vac, replace it.

-The 2000 and 2001 will have the CPS in the same location on the bell housing, but the wire connector may be on the passenger side, near or on top of the Transfer case, not as shown in the diagram below.
+The 2000 and 2001 will have the CPS in the same location on the bell housing, but the wire connector may be on the passenger side, not as shown in the diagram below.
 Simply follow the wire from the sensor to the connector.